HristoZA/arm-practicals/README.md

 ### Whats happening here

 Notice any similarities?
 In this case, the message required an int, since we added a '%d' in the message.
 We passed our number 10 as a paramater.

+# Branches and comparisons

+Branching is basically a way of "jumping" over code.
+For example.

+	.global main
+	main:

+		mov r1, #10
+		mov r2, #20
+		b end: @ Branch to label named end mov r1, #15 @ This code will never be implemented.

+		end: @ The label 'end'

+			add r0, r1, r2
+			bx lr

+What happens here is that `b end` tells the program to branch over to end.
+So it will ignore the `mov r1, #15` command.
+Therefore r0 will have a value of 30.

 # Arrays